CesareDev/SFML-SpriteBatch/README.md

     sfex::SpriteBatch batch;
     batch.Init(t);
     ...
-Then every cycle of your application use the Begin function to resize the vertexarray in the batch.
+Then every cycle of your application use the *Begin* function to resize the vertexarray in the batch.

     //Update all the entities
     ...
     batch.Begin(entities.size());
     ...

-Now submit every sprite in the batch
+Now submit every sprite in the batch.

-**IMPORTANT: entities must inherit from the sf::Sprite class** In fact the Submit function take a const reference of a sf::Sprite
+:warning: ***IMPORTANT:*** **entities must be a sf::Sprite or inherit from the sf::Sprite class.**

+In fact the *Submit* function take a const reference of a sf::Sprite

     ...
     for (const auto& entity : entities)